douweschulte/pdbtbx/README.md

 * [Tianyi Shi](https://github.com/TianyiShi2001)

 ## Changelog
+### v0.1.4
+* Fixed a bug in which strings that are too short cause setter functions of various character based properties of atoms/residues/chains to panic

 ### v0.1.3
 * Fixed a mistake witch prevented valid characters from being used to set various character based properties of atoms/residues/chains